The MSC Sail Camp offers a week of learning to sail fun for youth members.

 The smooth operation of this camp depends upon parents who are able to volunteer during the week (whether as an instructor, an assistant instructor, a coach, a safety boat operator, or a helper with administration).
 Please indicate your availability.

-The application to participate is in two parts:
+The application process is in two parts:

 For more information, please contact Ken Sherwood, Youth Sail Camp Director: firstname.lastname@example.org or 724-465-9597